-- The institution spent an amount of R 454 163 million against the allocated budget of R494 208 million. - The detailed expenditure is provided as per appropriation statement.
+- The institution spent an amount of R 384 663 million against the budget of R429 854 million that was allocated.
+This resulted in the under-expenditure of R45 191million. - The detailed expenditure is provided as per appropriation statement.

 2. Service rendered by the department